-Pilots may be relieved or remove themselves from duty prior to reaching duty limitations for fatigue or other stressors caused by strenuous duty.
+Pilots may be relieved or remove themselves from duty prior to reaching duty limitations for fatigue or other stressors, without penalty.
 The Contracting Officer Representative (COR) or other appropriate official should be notified as soon as practicable.

 During times of prolonged heavy fire activity, the Government may issue a notice reducing the pilot duty day/flight time and/or increasing off duty days on a geographical or agency-wide basis.